pivaldi/blog.piprime.fr/hexo/source/_posts/en/how-this-site-is-deployed.md

 bundles.

 In order to automatize all the server installation, update and maintenance, I've chosen the [Ansible software](https://www.redhat.com/en/ansible-collaborative).
-My [Ansible configuration](https://github.com/pivaldi/ansible) it is so secure that I'm confidant to share it !
+My [Ansible configuration](https://github.com/pivaldi/ansible) is so secure that I'm confidant to share it !

 About this blog, the only thing to do and remember is to launch the command `make piprimefr-blog` ;
 this will ensure that most needed software are installed, properly configured and this will clone